-Friars Primary School and Nursery recognises that children may be absent from school for a variety of reasons.
+The school recognises that children may be absent from school for a variety of reasons.
 Parents/carers should make the school aware of any difficulties or changes in circumstances that may affect their child's attendance and/or behaviour in school.
 This will help the school identify any additional support that may be required.
-Our schools deploy a range of strategies that could be used to support improved attendance.
+The school has a range of strategies that could be used to support improved attendance.